danriti/moleskine/faking-the-funk/README.md

 set through resources. **Every resource has it's own unique URI**: in fact, URI just stands for "Universal Resource Identifier."

-Since every GitHub resource is uniquely addressed, we can easily create test fixtures on the file system.
-For example, our resource URI `api.github.com/repos.appneta/burndown` easily maps to a file path, where `burndown` can be a file containing JSON:
+Since every GitHub resource is uniquely addressed, this makes it easy for us to map a resource URI to a file on our file system.
+For example, the resource URI `api.github.com/repos/appneta/burndown` can just be a file nested in several directories containing JSON:

 ```bash
 (env)[driti@ubuntu]$ mkdir -p api.github.com/repos/appneta